Intera/typo3-extension-cacheopt/Documentation/Index.rst

 	:Description:
-		This Extension autmatically clears the cache for related records and plugins using the reference index and a register that relates plugin types with records.
+		This Extension autmatically clears the cache for related records and plugins using enhanced cache tags and a register that relates plugin types with records.

 	:Keywords:
 		cache, clear